Bachelor of Arts in Communication Studies

 |COMM 670||Seminar in Communication Studies||2|

-Bachelor of Arts students must complete at least 12 units of complementary studies outside of the primary prefix for the major.
+Bachelor of Arts students must complete at least 12 units of complementary studies in a specific area outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)

 Students who complete two majors or a major and a minor automatically complete the complementary studies requirement.
 Additional ways to complete complementary studies for students in the communication studies major is the completion of 12 units from one of the following:

 - Partial completion of a second major, minor, or certificate in courses other than COMM, and not cross-listed with COMM.
 This could include completing an Associate of Arts degree in a discipline outside of COMM.